hughobrien/psu-constitution/README.md

 1. The AGM shall be held on a University day no later than the end of the Month of October of each year.

-2. The President of the Union is the convenor of the AGM and shall give Ten working days prior notice to all members by means of notices in conspicuous locations throughout the University, and through available official online media resources.
+2. The President of the Union is the convenor of the AGM and shall give ten working days' prior notice to all members by means of notices in conspicuous locations throughout the University, and through available official online media resources.

 3. The President of the Union shall chair the AGM, or if so wished, a nominee of the President may chair the AGM.

-4. Constitutional Amendments will be submitted in writing to the president at least Ten days before the AGM.
+4. Constitutional Amendments will be submitted in writing to the president at least ten days before the AGM.

-5. All business of the meeting must be submitted to the President at least Seven working days before the date of the AGM and be published in the agenda.
+5. All business of the meeting must be submitted to the President at least seven working days before the date of the AGM and be published in the agenda.

 6. The Agenda must be published at least five working days before the meeting date and be generally available.

-7. Amendments to the published agenda must be received by the President no later than Three working days before the meeting, and published at least One working day before the meeting.
+7. Amendments to the published agenda must be received by the President no later than three working days before the meeting, and published at least One working day before the meeting.

 8. Quorum shall be required to carry any motions put forward.